CheLSSea/Cpp-TcpUdpSocket-WebRegistrationSystem/README.md

    char content[120];
 }

-g.
+d.
 Any idiosyncrasy of my project:
 We can know from my messages exchanged that if the length of the messages exceeds the maximum capacity of the variables, then the sockets could not transmit complete messages.

-h.
+e.
 Reused Code: I didn't use code from anywhere.